Do you struggle to sleep when the temperature's not right? Our resident Sleep Expert, Christabel Majendie has some handy tips to help.

 Studies show that in the summer months, melatonin production in the body, sleep times and corresponding changes in body temperature happen earlier in the evening compared to in winter.
 This is due to light exposure earlier in the morning which shifts the timing of sleep.
 In countries with large seasonal variations such as Norway, these effects are greatest but are marginal in countries with small seasonal variation such as in Africa.

 Light exposure is often used as a treatment for circadian disorder, a sleep disorder where the body clock is out of sync with the natural environment.
 It can also be used to aid jetlag and Seasonal Affective Disorder (SAD), the main symptom of which is low mood in the winter months.
 The timing of light exposure is crucial in all cases and must be guided by a doctor or health professional.

 Because of light’s strong influence on sleep, it is best to use thick blinds or curtains if sunlight disturbs your early morning sleep in the summer or if bright street lamps seep into your bedroom at any time during the year.
 Some people find an eye mask helpful but be careful that you don’t become dependent on it to get to sleep as you will lose confidence in your natural ability to drop off and this may contribute towards sleep problems.

-In the urban environment, longer days and warmer nights sometimes mean noisier evenings as revellers spend more time outside late into the night.
+In the urban environment, longer days and warmer nights sometimes mean noisier evenings as people spend more time outside late into the night.
 If this is a problem for you, consider wearing earplugs but again avoid dependency on these.
-Double glazing may also be a solution and will help with those winter nights but is a more expensive fix.
+Double glazing may also be a solution and will help with those winter nights but it is a more expensive fix.